trentpark8800/zindi-hydropower-challenge/README.md

 - **Notebook Execution Time**: ~54 seconds end-to-end on a machine with 32GB RAM and AMD Ryzen 7 CPU.
 - **Heavy Processing**: Primarily during the aggregation and feature engineering phase, mitigated by DuckDB.

----

-## Performance Metrics

-- **Model Metric**: RMSE was used during validation for each time series.
-- **Public Leaderboard Score**: *(insert your score here)*
-- **Private Leaderboard Score**: *(insert your score here)*
-- **Additional Observations**:
-  - Simpler models (e.g., linear regression with lagged features) offered competitive performance due to the high signal-to-noise ratio in temporal patterns.
-  - Complex models like deep learning were explored during experimentation but excluded from the final run due to compute constraints and marginal performance gains.